2026 Regular Session

 - HB 4081 Makes changes to the highway worker photo radar laws.

-- HB 4082 Adds to a temporary UGB addition program an option for each city or Metro to also add to its urban growth boundary a site for manufactured dwelling parks, or for housing for older persons, that is affordable for households with incomes not more than 120 percent of area median income.
+- HB 4082 Adds to a temporary UGB addition program an option for each city or Metro to also add to its urban growth boundary a site for manufactured dwellings, prefabricated structures or manufactured dwelling parks, or for housing that is predominantly for older persons and affordable for households with incomes not more than 120 percent of area median income.

-- HB 4083 Requires the Oregon Health Authority to, no later than June 30, 2027, adopt a uniform process for credentialing organizational behavioral health providers and establish a centralized portal for processing applications.
+- HB 4083 Requires the Oregon Health Authority to, no later than June 30, 2027, adopt a uniform process for credentialing behavioral health providers and select an existing electronic credentialing system.

 - HB 4084 Establishes the Joint Permitting Council.